 Greetings, delegates!
 My name is Michelle Yang, and I am a sophomore at Kang Chiao International School.
 It is my utmost honor to have a chance to serve as the deputy chair of GA1 at this year’s TAIMUN XXI.
-I started my MUN journey in the sixth grade, and TAIMUN XXI will be my first experience being a student council and the 10th MUN conference in total.
+I started my MUN journey in the eighth grade, and TAIMUN XXI will be my first experience being a student council and the 10th MUN conference in total.

 MUN played an important role in my life because it influenced my self-growth.
 The benefits of attending MUN are not only about learning debate skills but also about making friends with people who are in the various schools around Taiwan.
 In addition, various skills, including researching, communicating, speaking, and writing, are all obtained in the procedure of debating.
 Most importantly, I learned how to express my thoughts with logical reasons and organized structure throughout the MUN conference.